-Vampires are big business these days, thanks in part to such popular book and movie series as TWILIGHT in addition to various television series.
+Vampires are big business these days, their current popularity thanks in part to the Twilight series books and movies.
 Of course, vampires have never really been out of style.
 They were popularized in literature by Bram Stoker's 1897 novel, DRACULA, but stories of vampires go back many centuries before that.

 Superstitious villagers took their belief that something had cursed them and put it together with their fear of the dead and came to the conclusion that recently buried people who had risen from the dead to do evil deeds were responsible.
 They dug up graves and were surprised by the way the corpses looked.
 Not understanding the process of decomposition, they assumed bodies immediately turned to skeletons.